Overview

 - You can install the package with:

-Assessing package
+Assessing your own package

 To assess your package, do the following steps: